 - Terri Mottershead, Executive Director, Centre for Legal Innovation (Australia, New Zealand and Asia-Pacific)

 - Bernadette Stirling, Head of Innovation & Market Development, Clayton Utz

 The CIOF launched in 2018 as a community of senior professionals leading innovation initiatives in professional service organisations who come together to share experience and the exchange of ideas.
-Membership is free.
-The Application Form for membership can be found here.
+In mid-2021, CIOF was relaunched with a more expansive and inclusive remit as the Innovation and Legal Ops Leaders Special Interest Group in CLI’s Legalpreneurs Lab.
+The Application Form for membership of the Lab can be found here.